Dharanesh07/OV7670-Camera-with-Artix-7-FPGA/README.md

+# OV7670 Camera interface with Xilinx Artix 7 FPGA

 This project is a work in progress and involves interfacing OV7670 camera module to Xilinx Artix 7 FPGA board (Qmtech Wukong Board).
 The output camera frame is displayed on a VGA monitor.
+SDRAM is used as a frame buffer to buffer the data and transmit it over VGA.

 ## Preliminary Block Diagram